 Our practice was created so that your entire session is spent with a Doctor of Physical Therapy so that your problems get solved faster.

 If you have ever been to your run of the mill physical therapy clinic, you may not ever work with the same Doctor from visit to visit.
 It’s like going to the barbershop and getting the same haircut from a different barber.

 We value your trust and believe that consistency is a key to cultivating a strong rapport and successful outcomes.

 Kingsley earned his Doctorate of Physical Therapy from Stony Brook University in 2008.
-He also earned his Bachelor of Science in Athletic Training from Hofstra University in 2002 – where he completed his Athletic Training clinical requirements with Division I Level football, wrestling, lacrosse, softball and field hockey and then went on to serve as the ATC for several prominent Long Island high schools (Garden City, Wantagh & Plainview).
+He also earned his Bachelor of Science in Athletic Training from Hofstra University – where he completed his Athletic Training clinical requirements with Division I Level football, wrestling, lacrosse, softball and field hockey and then went on to serve as an ATC for several prominent Long Island high schools.

 Whether he’s working with an athlete, treating sports-related injuries or the everyday individual who wants to optimize the quality of their life, Kingsley has this goal in mind: promote and influence the body’s natural ability to heal, re-learn and be savage.

 In his spare time, he enjoys spending time with his family.
 He has been married to his wife, Christina – who is a Physicians Assistant and Integrative Medicine practitioner, since 2005.
 Together, they have 3 children – Isabella, Kingsley II and Sophia.
 He also enjoys Crossfit, running and anything Star Wars related.

 He is also a Certified Pose Method Running Technique Specialist and Certified TRX Sports Medicine Instructor.